US Bancorp

 USA

-U.S. Bank has been identified as one of several major financiers of private prison and immigrant detention companies, having provided extensive bond underwriting services to CoreCivic.
-While it announced in 2019 that it would no longer finance the private prison industry, it remains unclear, as of 2023, whether it has upheld this commitment.
+U.S. Bank used to be one of several major financiers of private prison and immigrant detention companies, having provided extensive bond underwriting services to CoreCivic.
+In 2019, it announced, along with several other major financial institutions, that it would exit the private prison industry.

-• April 2013: CoreCivic issued two sets of bonds—one set totaling $325 million, with a maturity date of 2020, and another set totaling $350 million, with a maturity date of 2023.
-U.S. Bank served as the trustee of both deals.
+• In April 2013, CoreCivic issued two sets of bonds—one set totaling $325 million, with a maturity date of 2020, and another set totaling $350 million, with a maturity date of 2023.
+U.S. Bank served as the trustee of both deals and, as part of a syndicate of banks, underwrote an undisclosed proportion of the bonds.

-• October 2017: CoreCivic issued $250 million of bonds, with a maturity date of 2027.
-U.S. Bank serves as the trustee of this deal and is responsible for ensuring that CoreCivic complies with the terms of the bond agreement and for recouping funds for the bond purchasers if CoreCivic defaults on its interest payments.
+• In October 2017, CoreCivic issued $250 million worth of bonds, with a maturity date of 2027.
+U.S. Bank served as the trustee of the deal and was responsible for ensuring that CoreCivic complied with the terms of the bond agreement and for recouping funds for the bond purchasers if CoreCivic defaults on its interest payments.

 Economic Activism Highlights